Harrisonburg Turks

 The Harrisonburg Turks are a collegiate summer baseball team in Harrisonburg, Virginia.
 They play in the South Division of the Valley Baseball League, a collegiate wooden bat summer league consisting of 11 teams in the state of Virginia.
-The Turks have been coached and owned by Bob Wease for 31 years as of the end of the 2021 season.
-Wease is continuing in his roles for the 2022 season but has said that may be his final season.
+The Turks have been coached and/or owned by Bob Wease for 33 years as of the end of the 2023 season.
+Wease sold the team to Gerald Harman prior to the start of the 2023 season.
 The Turks play their home games at Eagle Field at Veterans Memorial Park on the campus of James Madison University.